TarunTomar122/stocksbrew/README.md

 Feedback from Monisha:

-- How do I know what to watch out?
+- How do I know what to watch out for?
 - Gimme suggestions